SpatialStats/spatialstats.github.io/pages/r-arcgis-bridge.md

 ### R ArcGIS Bridge GeoNet Community

-We regularly post blogs, demo videos, or content from presentations on the bridge [here](https://community.esri.com/groups/rstats).
+We regularly post blogs, demo videos, or content from presentations on the bridge [on GeoNet](https://community.esri.com/groups/rstats).
 Additionally, there is a forum where users can ask questions to either other users or to the R-ArcGIS bridge team.

 ### Installation Instructions